rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

     ...<TRUNCATED>...
     ```

 10. From your output in the previous step, what exactly is the `wget` package?
-Hint you can use the rpm query format option to view the description field for the download package.
+Hint: you can use the rpm query format option to view the description field for the download package.

-11. If you are interested in the files that are contained in the `wget-*.rpm` package, you could list all the files included in the package by typing:
+11. If you are interested in the `wget files-.rpm` package, you could list all the files included in the package by typing:

     ```
     $ rpm -qlp wget-*.rpm | head